 (3) A WDO must be served on the offender personally.

-(4) A WDO must not be made if a WDO made after the commencement of this Act has been made previously in respect of a particular fine and has been cancelled.

-(5) A WDO must not be made if under section 53 a warrant of commitment has been issued.
+(4) If the CEO (corrections) decides not to make a WDO in respect of an offender under subsection (2), the CEO (corrections) must give the Registrar written notice stating —

+(a) the decision; and

+(b) the reasons for the decision; and

+(c) if the decision is made because the CEO (corrections) is satisfied that the offender is mentally or physically incapable of performing the requirements of the WDO — whether, in the opinion of the CEO (corrections), the offender is likely to become mentally and physically capable of performing the requirements of a WDO within a reasonable time after the day on which the decision is made.

+[(5) deleted]

 [Section 48 amended: No. 9 of 2000 s.
 6; No. 51 of 2000 s.
 7; No. 65 of 2006 s.
-64.]
+64; No. 25 of 2020 s.
+52.]

-49. WDO: nature of
+49. Effect of work and development order

 A WDO is an order that the offender must comply with —